 Should I use shared hosting?

 Like we stated in the article, there is no one right option for your website.
 For shared hosting, because of its sharing nature, your website will have less space to operate but it comes with friendly price options.
 Security is another thing to consider.
-If you have high demand for data protection, this might not be the right service for you.
+If you have a high demand for data protection, this might not be the right service for you.

 The first thing to consider when building a new website is to choose the right hosting plan.
 Both shared hosting and WordPress-specific hosting have their pros and cons, however, based on your requirements and budget plan, the decision is all yours.

 One trend to note is small websites are more likely to choose a shared hosting plan because of its low price.
 For those who need a highly-optimized and safe site, managed WordPress hosting might be more suitable for you.
-Lastly, shared WordPress hosting, which stands in the middle grown that have advantage of both previous options, affordable and well-optimized for the platform.
+Lastly, shared WordPress hosting, which stands in the middle grown that have the advantage of both previous options, is affordable and well-optimized for the platform.